-- Interest rates All interest rates used for discounting are taken from EIOPA's release of risk-free curves. - Business expenses Expense data has been taken from the most recent version of the Society's budget, as agreed and signed off by the Board.
+- Interest rates All interest rates used for discounting are taken from PRA's release of risk-free curves. - Business expenses Expense data has been taken from the most recent version of the Society's budget, as agreed and signed off by the Board.
 The budget includes the Society's most up to date projection of future business expectation, including future claims experience.
 This is then adjusted to put the business into a state of 'run-off' from the Date of Valuation and any alterations are made to best reflect the costs the Society would incur based on the criteria set out in the Solvency II technical provisions for general insurer's guidance paper, published by the regulator.
-The budget is prepared by management and any assumptions are discussed and validated by the Board. - Claims run-off To allocate our projected claims in run-off, we have created a model that uses the number of open claims at the Valuation Date, with the claims provision claim run-off pattern and claim frequency, such that: - The projected run-off for the live book is projected using a retention rate of 67%.
+The budget is prepared by management and any assumptions are discussed and validated by the Board. - Claims run-off To allocate our projected claims in run-off, we have created a model that uses the number of open claims at the Valuation Date, with the claims provision claim run-off pattern and claim frequency, such that: - The projected run-off for the live book is projected.
 This equates to all live policies at the Valuation Date having lapsed after one year;

 - Future claims from the run-off of the live policies are then extrapolated using the current claims frequency.
-These are run-off using the claims provision claims run-off pattern; and - Claims handling expenses are assumed to be 5.5% of claims incurred in the claim provision and 10% in the premium provision. - Claims provision The claims provision is equivalent to the expected present value of all future claim payments (and claims administration expenses) arising from claim events that have occurred before or at the Valuation Date.
+These are run-off using the claims provision claims run-off pattern; and - Claims handling expenses are assumed to be 3.2% of claims incurred in the claim provision and 10% in the premium provision. - Claims provision The claims provision is equivalent to the expected present value of all future claim payments (and claims administration expenses) arising from claim events that have occurred before or at the Valuation Date.
 This can be thought of as all reserved claims plus any IBNR and IBNER additional reserves, plus any expenses associated with the management of these claims as they run-off over time.

 The calculation of the claims provision is the same as our quarterly IBNR calculation.
-The only change applied is discounting using the EIOPA released risk free yield curves.
+The only change applied is discounting using the PRA released risk free yield curves.

-- Premium provision The best estimate of premium provisions is the expected present value of the following cash in-flows and cash out-flows: - Cash flows from future premiums relating to any period of exposure, in-force or otherwise (including adjustment premiums from expired policies, cash flows due from premium debtors, reinstatement premiums or premiums expected from in-force policies); - Cash flows from future reinsurance premiums due (however these are not included in the above tables, but are instead reported in reinsurance payables as per note 3 on page 20); - Cash flows arising from future claims events; - Cash flows arising from allocated and unallocated claims administration expenses in respect of claims events occurring after the Valuation Date; - Cash flows arising from ongoing administration of in-force policies; and - Cash flows arising from subrogation and salvage.
+- Premium provision The best estimate of premium provisions is the expected present value of the following cash in-flows and cash out-flows: - Cash flows from future premiums relating to any period of exposure, in-force or otherwise (including adjustment premiums from expired policies, cash flows due from premium debtors, reinstatement premiums or premiums expected from in-force policies); - Cash flows from future reinsurance premiums due (however these are not included in the above tables, but are instead reported in reinsurance payables as per note 3 on page 20); - · Cash flows arising from future claims events; - Cash flows arising from allocated and unallocated claims administration expenses in respect of claims events occurring after the Valuation Date; - Cash flows arising from ongoing administration of in-force policies; and - Cash flows arising from subrogation and salvage.

-Key areas of uncertainty include: a) claims development patterns relating to our aggregator business, which differ from our traditional channel, b) subsidence claims, where the full extent of damage and necessary repairs takes longer to establish, and varies significantly from claim to claim, c) projected future claims, in particular relating our to aggregator business for which we have more limited claims history on which to base our estimates, d) projected operating expenses, as the business has seen significant changes and investment over the past year it is more difficult to estimate the level of future expenses.
+Key areas of uncertainty include: a) claims development patterns, in particular for subsidence claims where the full extent of damage and necessary repairs takes longer to establish, and varies significantly from claim to claim, b) projected future claims in relation to unexpired business, c) projected operating expenses, as the business has seen significant change and investment over the past year, with further restructuring underway.